AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox_tutorial.md

 \note
   Of course, you can skip this step and continue \e reading the tutorial without setting up \alib_alox_nl now.
 For some IDEs, there might be a
-  \ref alib_mod_ide_setup "ready to use solution" available that minimizes efforts when you want to follow the samples and play around a little.
+  \ref alib_mod_alox_ide_setup "ready to use solution" available that minimizes efforts when you want to follow the samples and play around a little.

 To include all headers necessary for this tutorial, add the following statements to your source file: